Start Over At 50 And Create A Life You Love!

 Commit To Self-Growth When You Are Starting Over After Divorce

-No matter how the divorce went down, you are going to need some time to grieve the ending of your marriage.
+No matter how the divorce went down or who is to blame, you are going to need some time to grieve the ending of your marriage.
 Being divorced after the age of 50 means that you have some personal exploring to do.
 We all have behaviors, thought cycles and emotional patterns that do not instantly disappear after a major life change.

 Frankly, right after a divorce, we are all susceptible to making unhealthy reactive choices.
 The pain of divorce can blind us to patterns and thoughts that are keeping us stuck.
 It is very common to repeat cycles of behavior because things feel familiar and safe.